Bellevue insurance startup that uses artificial intelligence sold for $2.3 billion

 To the 144-year-old insurance titan, the 3-year-old startup’s value lies in its online-first platform, efficient data collection and artificial intelligence to find personalized insurance at a much faster rate, executives said.

-“So rather than filling like a ten-page life insurance application form, they were able to actually understand the customer by asking as few questions as they can,” said Naveen Agarwal, Prudential’s chief marketing officer, during an interview.
+“So rather than filling like a 10-page life-insurance application form, they were able to actually understand the customer by asking as few questions as they can,” said Naveen Agarwal, Prudential’s chief marketing officer, during an interview.

 The company uses artificial intelligence and data collection to fill in the gaps — after asking customers general questions about their age and medical and lifestyle habits — and offer suggested insurance products.
 Its website also directs customers to human agents who can further personalize their care should they prefer that over an online transaction.